Northwest (Vietnam)

-Tây Bắc (literally "Northwest") is one of the regions of Vietnam, located in the mountainous northwestern part of the country.
-It consists of four provinces: Điện Biên, Lai Châu, Sơn La and Lào Cai.
-It has a population of 4.9 million (2022) and it is fully landlocked.
+The Northwest (Vietnamese: Tây Bắc Bộ) is a geographic subregion of Vietnam, located west of the Northeast and south of the China-Vietnam border.
+The Northwest is one of the two sub-regions which make up the Northern Midland and Mountainous Regions of Northern Vietnam.

 History

 A large area of the region was previously a part of the Sip Song Chau Tai, Tai-Meo Autonomous Region, which was dissolved in 1954.
 It was renamed the "Northwest Autonomous Region" (Khu Tự trị Tây Bắc) in 1961, in order to not highlight just two of the many ethnic groups in this zone.
 The autonomy was rescinded after the Fall of Saigon of 1975.